Cichlid: Color changes

 In the same study, color changes were present before and after the pit spawning occurred.
 For example, after the larvae were transferred and the pits were beginning to be protected, their fins turned a dark grey color.
-In another study, of the rainbow cichlid, Herotilapia multispinosa, e color changes occurred throughout the spawning process.
+In another study, of the rainbow cichlid, Herotilapia multispinosa, color changes occurred throughout the spawning process.
 Before spawning, the rainbow cichlid was an olive color with grey bands.
 Once spawning behaviors started, the body and fins of the fish became a more golden color.
 When the eggs were finished being laid, the pelvic fin all the way back to the caudal fin turned to a darker color and blackened in both the males and the females.

 Pit sizes

 Females prefer a bigger pit size when choosing where to lay eggs.
 Differences are seen in the sizes of pits that created, as well as a change in the morphology of the pits.
 Evolutionary differences between species of fish may cause them to either create pits or castles when spawning.
 The differences were changes in the way that each species fed, their macrohabitats, and the abilities of their sensory systems.